 Antennas on the market today come in all shapes and sizes.
 The "rabbit ear" antenna is one of the few electronic designs that your grandparents might still recognize from their past.
 The fact that most designs on the market now were developed prior to the advent of much of the computer technology, software, and algorithms in common use today has left open numerous avenues to improve upon tried and true designs.

-Additionally, the reduced bandwidth requirement of digital television thus opens design options that were unavailable to previous generations of antenna engineers who were compelled to pursue designs that meet the wider bandwidth requirements.
+Additionally, the reduced bandwidth requirement of digital television opens design options that were unavailable to previous generations of antenna engineers who were compelled to pursue designs that met the wider bandwidth requirements.

-The new ClearStream2, from Antennas Direct, uses thicker-than-traditional elements and tapers the thickness of the loops, which allows the antenna to respond to a greater range of frequencies.
+Our ClearStream loop antennas use thicker-than-traditional elements and taper the thickness of the loop elements, which allows the antenna to respond to a greater range of frequencies.
 The resulting tapered-loop antenna is half the volume of the equivalently performing bow-tie array that has been on the market for years.
-As with the SquareShooter, the grid acts to defend the antenna against multipath interference.

 The key developments that have changed antenna design are computational electromagnetic codes, advanced search-and-optimization methods like genetic algorithms, and improved measurement tools such as the vector network analyzer.
 Traditionally, antenna designers used pencil and paper to wrestle with Maxwell's equations, the four equations that describe electric and magnetic fields.
 Then engineers spent enormous amounts of time in the laboratory, testing and tweaking designs.
 Computational electromagnetic codes, a breed of program that solves Maxwell's equations on a computer, have revolutionized antenna design by allowing the engineer to simulate the real-world electromagnetic behavior of an antenna before it is built.